4d/docs/website/translated_docs/es/Concepts/methods.md

 ```

 ### Menu Methods
 A menu method is invoked when you select the custom menu command to which it is attached.
 You assign the method to the menu command using the Menu editor or a command of the "Menus" theme.
 The method executes when the menu command is chosen.
-This process is one of the major aspects of customizing a database.
-By creating custom menus with menu methods that perform specific actions, you personalize your database.
+By creating custom menus with menu methods that perform specific actions, you create custom interfaces for your desktop applications.

 Custom menu commands can cause one or more activities to take place.
 For example, a menu command for entering records might call a method that performs two tasks: displaying the appropriate input form, and calling the `ADD RECORD` command until the user cancels the data entry activity.

 Automating sequences of activities is a very powerful capability of the programming language.
-Using custom menus, you can automate task sequences and thus provide more guidance to users of the database.
+Using custom menus, you can automate task sequences and thus provide more guidance to users of the application.

 ### Process Methods